 Discover Old and New Tallinn – Churches and Religious Diversity of the Old Town

 There are quite a few churches and cathedrals representing different religious denominations throughout the Old Town.
-The aformentioned Russian Orthodox Alexander Nevsky Cathedral and Lutheran St John’s Church are two of them.
+The aforementioned Russian Orthodox Alexander Nevsky Cathedral and Lutheran St John’s Church are two of them.
 Then there’s the Baptist St Olaf’s Church and the Roman Catholic St Peter and St Paul Cathedral near the centre of town.
 To name just a few.

 All have amazing interiors showcasing different ornate styles.
 Some even have towers you can climb to get a view over the old town.
 Visiting them is, of course, restricted during services.
 To find out more about the churches of the old town, go to the Visit Tallinn website.